The following summer to-list for teachers is what you need for a satisfying summer.

 Where do you see yourself in five years, ten years?

-Have you ever dreamed of teaching abroad, taking a year off to travel, writing a book, or starting a business?
+Have you ever dreamt of teaching abroad, taking a year off to travel, writing a book, or starting a business?

-The objective is for you to really think about what you want out of life and most importantly, to figure out what actions you need to start doing today in order to achieve those goals.
+The objective is for you to figure out what actions you need to start doing today in order to achieve those goals.

 Have the heart for a worthy cause?

-Then volunteer at a local homeless shelter, or devote some time helping out at the local library, a nursing home, or animal shelter.
+Devote time helping out at a local homeless shelter, the local library, a nursing home, or animal shelter.

-There’s always a need somewhere that could use an extra caring, helping hand.
+There’s always a place that could use an extra caring, helping hand.

 Create and Sell Products on Teachers Pay Teachers.